IvoPereira89/onde-benfica/README.md

 ## onde-benfica

-This repo is a list of some places (restaurants, pubs, bars) around the world that usually stream SL Benfica's football matches.
+This repo is a list of some places (restaurants, pubs, bars) around the world that usually stream **SL Benfica**'s football matches.
 The list is in portuguese, since that was how I had the info saved in my notes.

 Feel free to contribute!